duskopijetlovic/duskopijetlovic.github.io/_posts/2025-11-23-x11-dpi-scaling-guide.md

 (pixels / millimeters) x 25.4
 ```

-For an example of computing physical DPI, see (11a).
+For an example of computing physical DPI, see [11a.
+Compute Physical DPI](#11a-compute-physical-dpi).

 NOTE: EDID may sometimes report incorrect millimeter sizes.

 # 2. Check X Server DPI (rarely meaningful)

 aka: What Xorg calculates *at startup* from EDID or overrides (e.g., overrides by commands

 aka: What Xorg *thinks* your DPI is
 aka: "`xdpyinfo` dots-per-inch" (often physical DPI, not logical DPI)